ubipo/pfiers.net/static/content/projects/cyclofix.md

 crossings](https://mapcomplete.osm.be/rainbow_crossings.html).

 ![Screenshot of the Cyclofix website, showing pins on a map indicating the
-    locations of cycling infrastructure in Brussels](c:projects/cyclofix.webp
+    locations of cycling infrastructure in Brussels](cyclofix.webp
     "The Cyclofix website showing cycling infrastructure in Brussels")